akbaritabar/Replication-package-for-gender-and-regional-differences-in-scientific-mobility-and-immobility/README.md

 # Scripts, data, and replication materials for "A study of gender and regional differences in scientific mobility and immobility among researchers identified as potentially talented"

 This repository includes replication materials including data, Python and R scripts to replicate the analysis and figures of the article with following metadata.
-They also include additional results that were not included in the manuscript and supplementary information due to space limitations but are provided here, e.g., using alternative gender assignments, or more granular classification for geographical regions.
+The repository includes additional results that were not included in the manuscript and its Appendix due to space limitations but are provided here, e.g., using alternative gender assignments or more granular classification for geographical regions.

 **Script authors/maintainers**: [Aliakbar Akbaritabar](https://github.com/akbaritabar)